Private Matchings and Allocations: Privacy Analysis for Counters

 where $V^0$ is the view of the adversary with $b = 0$, $V^1$ is the view of the adversary with $b = 1$, and $\cR$ is the range of outputs.

-Any algorithm that can be described as an instance of this adaptive composition experiment (for an appropriately defined adversary) is said to be an instance of the class of mechanisms $\cM$ under \emph{adaptive $T$-fold composition}.
-We now state a straightforward consequence of a composition theorem of \citet{dwork-composition}.
+Any algorithm that can be described as an instance of this adaptive composition experiment for some adversary is said to be an instance of the class of mechanisms $\cM$ under \emph{adaptive $T$-fold composition}.
+We now state a straightforward consequence of a composition theorem by \citet{dwork-composition}.

 \begin{lemma}[\citet{dwork-composition}] Let $\Delta_1 \geq 0$.
 The class of $\frac{\epsilon}{\Delta_1}$-private mechanisms satisfies $\epsilon$-differential privacy under adaptive composition, if the adversary always selects databases satisfying